psu/shortlet/README.md

   - `"delay": 123`
 - **log** Print selected elements in console.log.
   - `on/test/if/for`
-- **highlight** Not yet implemented..
+- **highlight** Not yet implemented.

 ---

 ## Settings

-### Command palette shortcut..
+### Command palette shortcut

 Keyboard shortcut to show the shortlet launcher command palette.
-List of available keys..
+**command-pal** uses the hotkeys-js package to capture keyboard input. [hotkeys-js documentation](https://github.com/jaywcjlove/hotkeys-js?tab=readme-ov-file#supported-keys) explains what keys you can use for this setting.

 ### Shortlets

 The JSON object where you define your shortlets.

 ### Advanced settings

 - **Trigger in input, textarea:** If keyboard shortcuts should be triggered within input elements.
 - **Show dev tools:** Activates logging.

 ### command-pal Theme

 Not yet implemented

 ---